madler/sunzip/README.md

 _sunzip_ is a streaming unzip utility.
 It will read a .zip file from stdin and decompress its contents into the current directory.
-Command line options allow specifying a different destination directory, overwriting existing files (normally prevented), and testing the contents of .zip file instead of writing the decompressed files.
+Command line options allow specifying a different destination directory; overwriting existing files (normally prevented); streaming each file to specified program and saving its stdout instead of original file; testing the contents of .zip file instead of writing the decompressed files.

 _sunzip_ can decompress methods 0 (stored), 8 (deflated), 9 (Deflate64), 10
 (DCL imploded), and 12 (bzip2). _sunzip_ handles Zip64 .zip files.
 It does not